TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 ##### Should I use templates?

 Yes.
-This will save you several hours of work in the next assignment.
+Even though we do not grade the generated pretty-printer, it will be useful in the next labs if your grammar has reasonable indentation when formating (or completing) a program.

 ##### Is it possible to split my syntax definition up in several files possibly in subfolders?

-Yes that is possible.
+Yes, that is possible.
 You can have the following directory tree for example:

     syntax/
       subdir/